google-deepmind/mujoco/doc/programming.rst

 The MuJoCo model contained in mjModel is supposed to represent constant physical properties of the system, and in theory should not change after compilation.
 Of course in practice things are not that simple.
-It is often desirable to change the physics options in mjModel.opt, so as to experiment with different aspects of the physics or to create custom computations.
+It is often desirable to change the physics options in ``mjModel.opt``, so as to experiment with different aspects of the physics or to create custom computations.
 Indeed these options are designed in such a way that the user can make arbitrary changes to them between time steps.